alphagov/notifications-admin/docs/index.md

 }
 ```

-where `id` is the unique identifier for the notification – you'll use this id to retrieve the status of a notification.
+where `id` is the unique identifier for the notification – you'll use this ID to retrieve the status of a notification.

 <a name="getnotifications"></a>
 ### Retrieve notifications